 - Minor literature—you need 2 courses, i.e. 240 or above plus one literature course.
 You are encouraged to take upper-level courses in literature.
 (If your minor literature is English, the courses should be at the 200-level or above.)

 Undergraduate translation courses offered in the Comparative Literature program include:

-COMPLIT 130 Translation Matters (AL Gen Ed DG status pending)
+COMPLIT 130 Translation Matters (AL Gen Ed DG)